-Mechanicsburg offers a charming downtown feel with galleries, casual dining and specialty gift shops.
-Spend a weekend shopping and discovering this historic town.
+Mechanicsburg offers a charming downtown feel with galleries, casual dining, and specialty gift shops.
+Spend a day shopping and discovering this historic town.

-Market Street: On Market Street stop in The Rosemary House and Gardens.
-They offer a great selection of tea and herbs, and a lovely garden.
-Right down the street, take a peek in Civil War and More, a small gem packed with an eclectic selection of Civil War merchandise and staff knowledgeable on local Civil War history.
+Market Street: On Market Street, stop in The Rosemary House.
+They offer a great selection of tea, herbs, and a lovely garden.
+Right down the street, take a peek at Civil War and More, a small gem packed with an eclectic selection of Civil War merchandise and staff knowledgeable on local Civil War history.
+On North Market Street, music aficionados will love to shop for vinyl records and CDs at RecordSmith.
+Their wide-ranging collection features rock, hip-hop, electronica, jazz, and other genres.

-For breakfast, order a special at Diener's, like a baked potato omelet loaded with potato, bacon and sour cream.
+Order a special at Diener's for breakfast, like a baked potato omelet loaded with potato, bacon, and sour cream.
 They also have a huge selection of grilled cheese sandwiches.
-For dinner and a fun bar atmosphere head to Snapper's Restaurant.
-On the weekends they often have live entertainment.
-For dessert have hand-dipped favorites like apple pie ice cream at Rakestraw's.
+Enjoy a European-style breakfast or lunch to-go at Dalicia Ristorante and Bakery or a slice of pizza at Jo Jo's, Mechanicsburg's first pizza shop.
+For dinner and a fun bar atmosphere, head to Snapper's Restaurant.
+On the weekends, they often have live entertainment.
+Enjoy hand-dipped favorites like apple pie ice cream at Rakestraw's (open seasonally) for dessert, or find delicious cupcake choices at Ann's Cupcakery.
+Feeling a little bit fancy?
+Treat yourself to afternoon tea at Sweet Remembrances, right next door to The Rosemary House.

 - April: Mechanicsburg Earth Day Festival